mbntr/PYPrime-2.x/README.md

 # PYPrime-2
-PYPrime 2 is an open source python based benchmark, which scales well with RAM clock, timings and overall bandwidth, less so with CPU speed.
+PYPrime 2 is an open source python based benchmark which scales well with RAM clock, timings and overall bandwidth, less so with CPU speed.

 When compiling it yourself you should first install cython

     pip install cython